 Fort Point National Historic Site was instrumental in protecting California’s coast during the Civil War.
-The famous fort is now bringing back their famous candlelight tours, so members of the public can truly immerse themselves in this famous SF landmark!
+The famous fort offers popular candlelight tours every weekend from November through February, so members of the public can truly immerse themselves in this famous SF landmark!

-This one-of-a-kind tour in San Francisco will take visitors through all four levels of the historic fort, including the roof.
+This one-of-a-kind tour in San Francisco takes visitors through all four levels of the historic fort, including the roof.
 The candlelight experience adds a special perspective, helping transport you back to the look and feel of 1800s-era San Francisco.

 Fort Point National Historic Site was built for the Civil War between 1853 and 1861.
 It’s been hailed as the “the pride of the Pacific,” “the Gibraltar of the West Coast,” and “one of the most perfect models of masonry in America.”
 It was created as one of California’s most formidable defenses against foreign attack, and although it never saw combat, the fort was instrumental in deterring Confederate aggression during the Civil War.